sharmaeklavya2/notes-source/src/telugu/grammar/03-verbs.md

 This process of joining words is called సంధి (संधि / sandhi).
 There are many different sandhi rules in Telugu, but for this article, the rules given by the following table will suffice.
-The rules depend on whether the first word ends with a vowel and whether the second word starts with a vowel.
+The rules depend on the kind of vowel the first word ends with and the kind of character the second word starts with.
 (Note that అ = अ is considered a vowel, so, e.g.,
 మన ends with a vowel, but రాకేష్ and పుస్తకం don't.)